BIRDING IN NORTH PERU: MEGAS BIRDING TOUR

 Abra Patricia raises at 2300 meters elevation, it´s the pass that crosses the Andes towards the east side towards the Amazon.

 This is one of the most productive and easy to bird road in the Neotropics.
-Owlet Lodge is a famous and confortable lodge, from easy birding in the garden where White-bellied Woodstar, Emerald-bellied Puffleg, Fawn-breasted Brilliant, Bronzy Inca and Lesser Violetear are residents or birding in the trails with tanager flocks where beauties like Yellow-scarfed (E), Grass-green, Flame-faced, Black-faced, Metallic-green, Beryl-spangled, Yellow-throated Tanagers flocking with the endemic and restricted Jhonson´s Tody-Flycatcher (E).
+Owlet Lodge is a famous and confortable lodge, from easy birding in the garden where White-bellied Woodstar, Emerald-bellied Puffleg, Fawn-breasted Brilliant, Bronzy Inca and Lesser Violetear are residents or birding in the trails with tanager flocks where beauties like Yellow-scarfed Tanager (E), Grass-green Tanager, Flame-faced Tanager, Metallic-green Tanager, Beryl-spangled Tanager, Yellow-throated Tanager.

-This cordillera is wonderful for Antpittas since Ochre-fronted, Rusty-tinged and Chestnut Antpittas are being fed very close to the lodge and Leymebamba Antpitta can be seen at the trails.
+This cordillera is wonderful for Antpittas since Ochre-fronted Antpitta (E), Rusty-tinged Antpitta (E), and Chestnut Antpittas (E) are being fed very close to the lodge and Leymebamba Antpitta (E) can be seen at the trails.

-Bird feeders at Alto nieva, another spot nearby atract White-capped Tanager, Royal Sunangel (E), Peruvian Raquet-tail, Violet-throated Brilliant, Greenish Puffleg, Rufous-vented Whitetip, Collared Inca, Green-fronted Lancebill, Amethist-throated Sunangel, etc. The trail rewards with Bar-winged Wood-wren, Cinnamon-breasted Tody-tyrant, Rufous-vented Tapaculo, Inca Jay, Crimson-bellied Woodpecker, etc.
+Bird feeders at Alto nieva, another spot nearby atract the rare Royal Sunangel (E), Peruvian Raquet-tail (NE), Violet-throated Brilliant, Greenish Puffleg, Rufous-vented Whitetip, Collared Inca, Green-fronted Lancebill, Amethist-throated Sunangel, etc. The trail rewards with the endemic Rufous-vented Tapaculo (E) and the very restricted Bar-winged Wood-wren and Cinnamon-breasted Tody-tyrant.

-Nights are particularly active with Long-whiskered Owlet, White-throated & Cinnamon Screech Owl, etc.
+Nights are particularly active with Long-whiskered Owlet, White-throated & Cinnamon Screech Owl, Common Potoo, etc.

 Night of day 7th in Owlet Lodge